xiaolul/opt_est/README.md

  1. A set of contributing runs.
  2. The qrel file (which has the correct depth as specified)
  3. The rank-level estimations *must* run first as an input to the "*opt" estimators.
+ 4. In order to calculate the distance, all systems are required to be evaluated, and formated into a matrix, which has dimensions topic \times sys_num.

 ## Referece
 [1] Xiaolu Lu, Alistair Moffat, and J. Shane Culpepper.
 "Modeling relevance as a function of retrieval rank."
 Information Retrieval Technology.
 Springer International Publishing, 2016.
 3-15.